 In conjunction with the celebrations marking the coming of the railway to Oxford there is a photography competition which is open to all.
 Find more details under the 'OTHER EVENTS' menu tab.

-A 'pop-up' exhibition of information banners illustrating the history of the line will be touring the area prior to the anniversary weekend.
+A 'pop-up' exhibition of information banners illustrating the history of the line will be touring the area during the anniversary year.
 Find more details under the 'OTHER EVENTS' menu tab.

 Check out the special bus timetable